format37/examiner/README.md

 ```
 * Listen the question
 * Answer by voice to microphone.
 Press Space, when you finish your speech
-* After N questions, get your speech evaluation
 * Press Escape while your voice recording, when you ready to complete the dialog
+* Get your speech evaluation, if evaluation feature is enabled
 ### Evaluation logic
 * Collect Robot's questions
 * Merging User's answers to single Text